frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

    ..
 NOTE::

       Next to the "Move" button, there is a "Copy" button.
 This button is like the "Move" button but duplicates the test report instead of moving it.
-This is useful, because you can also edit test scripts as you will see in the next subsection :ref:`edit`.
+This is useful, because you can also edit test reports as you will see in the next subsection :ref:`edit`.
 You can thus copy test reports and then edit the copy.
 This way, you can easily create similar test reports.
 You do not always have to do a test manually to automate it.

 #.
 The new folder is selected as shown in the figure below.

    .. image:: afterMove.jpg

 #.
 As shown in the figure below, select the top node of the tree view (number 1).
 Now you see all test cases again.
-You see the folder names as part of the test script names (number 2).
+You see the folder names as part of the test report names (number 2).

    .. image:: afterMoveSeeAll.jpg

 #.
-Finally, you can remove test scripts.
+Finally, you can remove test reports.
 Ensure that "sutGet" is selected and "sutArchive" is deselected as shown.
 Then press "Delete" (number 3).
 #.
 You get a confirmation dialog.
-After proceeding, you see that test script "sutGet" is gone:
+After proceeding, you see that test report "sutGet" is gone:

    .. image:: afterDelete.jpg